Radiation for chordoma

 - Treatment for individual tumor sites: If your tumor has spread to other areas of your body, radiation can sometimes be given to one or more of the tumors in those areas.

-- In combination with The use of drugs that spread through the body to kill cancer cells.
-Also called chemotherapy or drug therapy.: Radiation helps stimulate the immune system to cause it to kill cancer cells, which may help some systemic therapies work better.
+- In combination with systemic therapy: Radiation helps stimulate the immune system to cause it to kill cancer cells, which may help some systemic therapies work better.
 The combination of radiation and systemic therapies is currently being studied in clinical trials for chordoma.

 - Palliative treatment: Low-dose radiation can be used to help slow tumor progression and ease any symptoms you might be experiencing.